-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Laplace distribution.
+Functions to compute the probability density function, cumulative distribution function, and quantile function for the Laplace (double exponential) distribution.

 Usage